Professor, Cancer Cell Signaling Program, Cell Biology

 Biophysics, Biotechnology, Cancer Biology, Cell and Developmental Biology, Genetics, Infectious Diseases/Biodefense, Microbiology, Molecular Biology, Neuroscience, Structural Biology, Translational Science

-1. Cilia-mediated signaling in mechanosensory hair cell polarity
+1. Wnt and PCP signaling in mechanosensory hair cell polarity.

 2. Innervation of auditory hair cells by spiral ganglion neurons.

-3. PCP signaling and actomyosin contractility in neural tube closure
+3. PCP signaling and biomechanical regulation of neural tube closure.